-- 4.7.1 This structure was originally a cartshed built into the retaining wall of a raised stackyard / kailyard.
-A photograph taken about 1900 (Buchanan et al 1988, 21; Bob Smith pers comm) shows that it was being used as a communal wash house, and had a pitched, thatched, roof. - 4.7.2 A corrugated iron roof was suggested for the structure in the 1978 proposal (Naismith 1978), although it was later proposed that the building should be re-thatched with bracken (Anon 1986).
+- 4.7.1 This structure was originally labelled in the 1963 survey by RCAHMS as a cartshed.
+However, a photograph taken about 1900 (Buchanan et al 1988, 21) shows that it was then used as a communal wash house, and had a pitched, thatched roof.
+The structure was built into the retaining wall of a raised stackyard / kailyard.
+The present corrugated iron roof was added, under the supervision of Bob Smith, in the 1980s. - 4.7.2 A corrugated iron roof was suggested for the structure in the 1978 proposal (Naismith 1978), although it was later proposed that the building should be rethatched with bracken (Anon 1986).